Principals and the AEU

 The AEU is run by members, for members.
 We are the only union with the knowledge, experience, and resources to support Victorian principals to get the best outcomes for their students, their staff, and themselves.

 The AEU understands the challenges facing principals.
-We provide advice and guidance 1:1, and also work on a bigger picture level to bring about real and lasting change.
+We provide one-on-one guidance and support, and also work on a bigger picture level to bring about real and lasting change.
 Our current focus is on addressing workload and stress, the need for increased support at the administrative and the regional level, and the need for better funding of schools overall.

 Together with the AEU’s elected leadership, principal members meet regularly with Department of Education and Training officials, as well as state and federal politicians.